 The RCSLT continues to be involved in IDDSI developments and escalate member concerns to relevant stakeholders.

-- Read our joint statement with the BDA on the implementation process and manufacturers’ role in IDDSI implementation.
+- Read our joint statement with the BDA (PDF) on the implementation process and manufacturers’ role in IDDSI implementation.

 - Read the NHS Improvement’s Patient Safety Alert: Resources to support safer modification of food and drink (jointly developed with RCSLT and BDA).